 Identifying the approach to your wealth can help you navigate through volatile times

-Financial markets can offer a great opportunity to grow wealth, but volatility can make investors uneasy, ushering in feelings of fear, or even greed.
-Reacting to market movements may sometimes seem like the right thing to do for the short term—but what about the long-term consequences?
+Financial markets can offer a great opportunity to grow wealth, but they can be volatile.
+That volatility can make investors uneasy – sometimes ushering in feelings of fear, or even excitement about potential opportunities.
+Reacting.....

-While it can be tempting to analyze moment-to-moment market movements, and let those drive your decisions, research suggests that this approach actually diminishes returns.
-DALBAR’s annual Quantitative Analysis of Investor Behavior showed that the S&P 500’s 20-year annualized return was 7.20%, while the average equity mutual fund investor saw only a 5.29% return on the same basis.
-That nearly 2% difference is often attributed to investors’ reactions to the markets.1 Indeed, there is ample evidence from the field of behavioral finance suggesting that people tend to react to markets in a way that lowers returns.2 Many people tend to “buy high” and “sell low,” which can cause them to “churn and burn” their own portfolios.
+Research suggests that making decisions based on short-term market movements actually diminishes returns.
+DALBAR’s annual Quantitative Analysis of Investor Behavior shows the S&P 500’s 20-year annualized return was 7.47%, while the average equity mutual fund investor saw only a 5.96% return on the same basis.
+That 1.51% difference is often attributed to investors’ reacting to the markets.1 Indeed, there is ample evidence from the field of behavioral finance finding people tend to react to markets in a way that lowers returns.2 Many investors tend to “buy high” and “sell low,” which can cause them to “churn and burn” their portfolios.

-How can we avoid decisions that might lead to poor outcomes, and instead position ourselves for potential success?
+So how can we avoid decisions that might lead to poor outcomes, and instead position ourselves for success?
 Reframing financial decision making is a crucial starting point.
-Rather than reactively focusing on elements that are out of our control—markets, economies, policymakers, and the like—we can instead proactively focus on elements that we can control.
+Rather than reactively focusing on elements that are out of our control—markets, economies, policymakers and the like—we can instead proactively focus on elements that we can control.

-There are a number of factors that are within your control, but perhaps the most critical component in every wealth strategy is explicit identification of the primary purpose, or intent, for your money.
+There are a number of factors within your control, but perhaps the most critical component in every wealth strategy is this: explicitly identifying the primary purpose, or intent, for your money.
 In other words, what job do you want your money to do for you?
-When your decision-making process serves the primary intent for your wealth, you then have a guidepost to understand if there is truly any action that needs to be taken, given market (or other) events.
+When your decision-making process serves the primary intent for your wealth, you have a guidepost to understand what actions to take, given market (or other) events.

 Imagine young entrepreneurs in their early 30s with no children.
-The couple eventually want to provide for their lifestyle when they sell their business.
-They have many working years ahead of them and have no intention of using their investments for decades.
-So for them, market volatility may be largely irrelevant.
+The couple wants to provide for their lifestyle after they sell their business.
+They have many working years ahead of them and no intention of using their investments for decades.
+For them, market volatility may be largely irrelevant.
 Why?
 They are more able to wait out ups and downs, ultimately taking advantage of potential investment returns over multiple decades.

-Now imagine the same couple, but they are now in their 60s.
-They have three adult children and no other source of income outside of their investment portfolio.
-They not only need to sustain their spending, but would also like to provide for family members.
-So in addition to revisiting their portfolio risk level, they may want to consider factors that go far beyond investment decision making.
+Now imagine the same couple, but they are currently in their 60s.
+They have three adult children and no source of income outside of their investment portfolio.
+They not only need to sustain their spending, but also would like to provide for family members.
+In addition to revisiting their portfolio risk level, they may want to consider factors that go far beyond investment decision making.

-For example, how long do they want the money they give to their family to last?
-Within the children’s lifetimes, or well beyond?
-Also, what is the most tax-efficient way to give to their family?
-And, based on that level of giving and their own needs, do they have enough to maintain their lifestyle?
-This may necessitate a dialogue with professionals about wealth structuring, investing, borrowing, income and estate tax considerations, and more.
-Identifying a primary intent moves a focus on investments to the broader purpose of wealth, which can align overall wealth strategy and decision making with the individual’s or family’s goals.
+For example, how long do they want the money they give to their family to last—within the children’s lifetimes or well beyond?
+Given these goals, what would be the most tax-efficient way to give to their family?
+Would they have enough to maintain their lifestyle, given their needs and desired level of giving?
+These considerations may necessitate a dialogue with professionals about wealth structuring, investing, borrowing, income and estate tax considerations—and more.
+Identifying a primary intent moves a focus on investments to the broader purpose of wealth, which can help you align your overall wealth strategy and decision making with the individual’s or family’s goals.

-To have your money work toward your goals, it helps to identify with one of four “foundational intents” for wealth.3
+To have your money work toward your goals, it helps to identify with one of four “foundational intents” for wealth.

 SPEND: To support your lifestyle goals with the assumption that all wealth will be spent in your lifetime.